JayFields04/Projects/AWS/Data Visualization/README.md

 # Data Visualization

 These are the steps that I took in order to create a static website and host it using Amazon S3 and Amazon Quicksight.
-I am using the data set provided in the "Resources" section below, that provides information about Motor Vehicle Collisions in NYC.
+I am using the data set provided in the "Step #1" section below, that provides information about Motor Vehicle Collisions in NYC.

 ## Step #1: Download the Dataset
 This is the dataset that I had used for this project.